Are you a DIY enthusiast or professional looking for the best reciprocating saw for light trimming or heavy-duty cutting?

 #5 Milwaukee 6519-31 – Best Under 100

-First of all, its corded feature means that you don’t need to be worried about the drain of the battery too fast.
+First of all, its corded feature means that you don’t need to be worried about the drain of power too fast.
 As long as you have the long extension cord to reach the power outlet, Milwaukee 6519-31 will get the job done correctly.

 Its 12 amp motor is enough to complete all your cutting tasks quickly.
 You can cut through ceramic tiling, steel-pipe, concrete-filled pillars, drywall or wood with nails with the right blades at a good pace.
 You have the option to choose the speed from 0 to 3000 SPM that your work requires.